jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 Ok I actually ended up quickly rewriting the logic for the building of children.
 It's a bit cleaner now and I've got a lookup thing.

+--- ... ---

+Well the hayfever has me good, but lets try to get something done anyways.

+Made a little progress, but I think I might have to change approach a bit.

+--- Couple days later ---

+Umm yeah I think we need to modify way we're approaching splitting maybe.
+Well, reading the split checking code from the previous version... wow I have no idea what that's doing.
+Let's make sure to document things better this time around.

+Slightly off topic, but did some googling there.
+The term "automorphism" seems to be extremely relevant to the work I'm doing here.
+In particular it leads to this page on "Symmetry groups" (https://en.wikipedia.org/wiki/Symmetry_group).
+The description seems to capture the essence of what I'm doing really well:
+    "the symmetry group of a geometric object is the group of all transformations under which the object is invariant" Now tell me that's not interesting.

+Anyways, now I'm tempted to just spend the night reading wikipedia and learning about group theory to see if there's any relevancy there too...

+Hmm, it seems that graph automorphisms are interesting, but I think that they are actually more closely related to the original TurboISO work than to what I'm doing.
+With these graph automorphisms as described here: https://faculty.etsu.edu/gardnerr/4127/algebra-club/auto-talk.pdf it seems that nodes are only swappable if they will have precisely the same set of neighbours after the sway, which is essentially what was described by the Neighbourhood Equivalence Class in TurboISO.

+However maybe I'm slightly off here - the above presentation shows that an automorphism isn't made up of just a single swapping of nodes, but rather a mapping of nodes from V(G) -> V(G').
+So multiple swaps are being made at once, and the result is considered automorphic if and only if all nodes still precisely the same set of neighbours as they did before the mapping...

+Hmm, yes I actually think that this perfectly describes what it is that I'm doing...

+So I wonder if there's any algorithms out there for this already.
+It would be interesting to see if I could even just take existing code...

+Perhaps one difference with the Graph automorphism problem is that it doesn't work outwards from some starting node...
+Well, it certainly makes it slightly different, although I don't know if having a specific starting node would ever *increase* the possible automorphisms, I think it would only restrict it.

+I mean, perhaps this will allow us to broaden our horizons more...
+Like what would happen if we just made use of the full automorphism group and said that there's that many results for every valid matching found... would that be valid?